All admissions to Anthony Gell School are processed through Derbyshire County Council.

 Applications must be made by 31 October 2020.
 They will start school in September 2021.

-You will receive your offer in March 2019 and if you’re unhappy with the decision you can make an appeal.
+You will receive your offer on 1st March 2021 and if you’re unhappy with the decision you can make an appeal.
 You can do this online and more information can be found on the appeals web page on the Derbyshire County Council website.

 Anthony Gell School Admissions Criteria

-In all community and controlled schools individual pupils who have a statement which names the school will be admitted.
+In all community and controlled schools, individual students who have a statement which names the school will be admitted.
 Standard oversubscription criteria includes the following:

 1) Looked after children and children who were looked after but ceased to be because they were adopted (or became subject to a residence order or special guardianship order).